Wetland Health Evaluation Program (WHEP)

 Links

-Wetlands come in many different shapes and sizes, as well as types.
-They all vary in the amount of water they hold, how long they hold water, and the type of vegetation they support.
+Wetlands come in many different shapes, sizes and types.
+They vary in the amount of water they hold, how long they hold water, and the type of vegetation they support.
 Not all wetlands have standing water during the growing season.

 All wetlands must meet three criteria: